 Why exactly should it be considered controversial?
 The president nominates, and the Senate votes on the nomination.
 Period.
 So there.
 Get over it.
-Even Mitch McConnell’s evil twin acknowledged as much, once upon a time.
+Even Mitch McConnell’s good twin acknowledged as much, once upon a time.

 Ah, but there’s always the Obama Exception, isn’t there?
 It provides all the justification they need to indulge in frothy-mouthed, faux patriotic eliminationism at the expense of the American public.
 It’s not exactly a controversy.
 But it is an outrage and a national disgrace.